 Individuals listed below are believed to be members of Al-Shabaab or said to have been involved in attacks on behalf of the terrorist organisation.
 However, some individuals listed here may have acted in the capacity of other terrorist organisations but went on to assist Al-Shabaab in later years and have therefore been listed here.
 It’s important to note that roles and memberships are fluid and difficult to categorize.
-For ease of reference, pages on prior and/or affiliated organisations with profiles on their members will be available soon.
+For ease of reference, please see links to pages on prior and/or affiliated organisations with profiles of their members below.

 Al-Qaeda in the Arabian Peninsula